-Northeast Florida is a great place to live.
-We should know-we opened our very first branch in Jacksonville in 1952.
-There's a lot to like about living here; world-class neighborhoods, award-winning schools, and convenient shopping.
-Oh, and VyStar, one of the nation's largest credit unions with more than 540,000 members.
-We offer lower cost loans with local loan decision making and servicing, nearly 200 ATMs, 41 full-service branches, mobile check deposit, and an exceptional no closing costs mortgage program.
-As you explore all that the area has to offer, we hope you'll also take a look at VyStar to handle your financial needs.
+Since opening our first branch in 1952, we've loved being part of the Northeast Florida community.
+We think you'll love it here, too.
+There are world-class neighborhoods, award-winning schools, convenient shopping - and VyStar.
+Our more than 590,000 members enjoy free checking, lower cost loans with local decision making and servicing, more than 200 ATMs, 45 full-service branches, an exceptional No Closing Costs Mortgage' program, and much more.
+While you explore all that the area has to offer, we hope you'll also take a look at VyStar to handle your financial needs.